-CU: Discrimination and Sexual Misconduct: Employees of CU Denver are required to complete the university's Discrimination & Sexual Misconduct training administered by the Office of Equity.
-This training covers policies and procedures administered by the Office of Equity, how to respond and report misconduct to their office, and mandatory reporting "responsible obligations for employees".
-Employees are required to complete the training within the first 90 days of employment.
-Existing employees are required to take this training every three years.
+CU: Discrimination & Sexual Misconduct Course Description: This training covers policies and procedures administered by the OE, how to respond and report misconduct to the OE, and mandatory reporting obligations for "responsible employees".
+Employees are required to complete the training within the first 90 days of employment and must retake the training every three years.